-There’s a good chance the Wuhan coronavirus will never disappear, experts say.
+There’s a good chance the new coronavirus will never disappear, experts say.
 There are only 3 possible endings to this story.

 - The Central Hospital of Wuhan via Weibo/Reuters

-According to researchers at the World Health Organization, an average person with the new coronavirus passes it to 1.4 to 2.5 other people.
-The group declared the coronavirus an international public-health emergency on January 30.
+According to researchers at the World Health Organization (WHO), an average person with the new coronavirus passes it to 1.4 to 2.5 other people.
+The group declared the coronavirus an international public-health emergency at the end of January, when it had reached 18 countries.
+But it has yet to declare the outbreak a pandemic.

-“There is sustained human-to-human spread now, mostly in China,” Amesh Adalja, an infectious-disease expert at Johns Hopkins’ Center for Health Security, told Business Insider.
-“For all intents and purposes, we’re in the beginnings of a mild pandemic right now.”
+The coronavirus has now spread to 48 other countries outside of China.
+So researchers like Amesh Adalja, an infectious-disease expert at the Johns Hopkins Center for Health Security, think we’ve passed the pandemic threshold.

-One disease-transmission model published in the journal Annals of Internal Medicine suggested that more than 300,000 people could get the coronavirus by February 24.
+“I think it is a pandemic; the official declaration is not important to me,” Adalja told Business Insider, adding, “we’re seeing efficient, community-wide spread in multiple countries.”

 Four other coronaviruses are endemic – meaning permanently present – in the global population.
 They all cause common colds, though each can cause pneumonia and death in rare instances.
 Because these human coronaviruses are so mild, they don’t have names beyond their four-character designations: OC43, 229E, HKU1, and NL63.

-According to Adalja, the new coronavirus, whose scientific name is 2019-nCoV, could become a member of the club of constantly circulating, endemic coronaviruses.
+According to Adalja, the new coronavirus is now probably a member of the endemic coronavirus club, which means the outbreak is never really going to end.

-“We have to be prepared for this to become the fifth community-acquired coronavirus,” he said.
+“This is going to be with us for some time – it’s endemic in human populations and not going to go away without a vaccine,” he said.

-Outcomes 1a and 1b: The coronavirus never disappears but becomes seasonal or milder
+Outcome 1a: The coronavirus never disappears but becomes seasonal

 - source